Hot Summer Nights, Midsumma Festival 2023 by Nikki Russian

 A dedicated listing on the Midsumma website

-Your event in at least one of Midsumma's eNewsletters sent to over 8,500 readers, and growing.
-The Midsumma eNews has a 28% average open rate (8% above industry average) and a 4.2% click rate (industry average is 2.19%).
+Your event features in at least one of Midsumma's eNewsletters sent to over 10,000 readers, and growing.
+The Midsumma eNews has a 34% average open rate (14% above industry average) and a 3.5% click rate (industry average is 2.19%).

 Your event will be included in press opportunities, and your event media release will be available to key industry journalists.

-We’ll handle the transactions, you take care of the fun parts.
-Take part in our ticketing promos (Early Bird or Three Show Package) and get more people through that door.
+Take part in our ticketing promos (Early Bird or Three Show Package) and flash sales to get more people through that door.

 This grants you a raft of entitlements including last-minute entry to selected shows, discounts, free Roving Rights at Midsumma Carnival.